Thursday, December 25, 2014

 We are thrilled to publish a new chapbook-length poem by the inimitable Bree!
 It's a big bang, multiverse, oh-my-wow of a work that blew me away.
 I bet it will you, too.

-Get I Don't for $7 US from Crisis Chronicles Press, 3431 George Avenue, Parma, Ohio 44134 USA.
+Get I Don't for $7 US from Crisis Chronicles Press, 535 Parkside Boulevard, Cleveland, Ohio 44143 USA.
+This chapbook is currently sold out.

-Out 15 November 2014, 20+ pages, hand assembled, recycled paper, black end papers, saddle staple card stock bound, featuring cover art by Smith.
+I Don't is out 15 November 2014, 20+ pages, hand assembled, recycled paper, black end papers, saddle staple card stock bound, featuring cover art by Smith.

 ISBN: 978-1-940996-12-7.
 1st ed.
 59 copies.